 The Project Engineer Office will need to contact the WSDOT Fabrication Inspection Office to schedule the inspection.
 The WSDOT Materials Fabrication Inspection Office inspects permanent signs at the fabrication facility.
-Construction and temporary signs are not inspected by the WSDOT Materials Fabrication Inspector Office.
+Construction and temporary signs are not inspected by the WSDOT Materials Fabrication Inspection Office.
 The Materials Fabrication Inspector will verify that signs meet the requirements of the contract.
 The Fabrication inspector will attach a "Fabrication Approved" decal (see Figure 9-8) to all approved signs prior to shipment of the sign to the job site (except double sided signs).
-Sign mounting hardware provided by the Sign Fabricator will be inspected and approved by the Materials Fabrication Inspector will stamp each box of hardware "WSDOT INSPECTED" (see Figure 9-3).
+Sign mounting hardware provided by the Sign Fabricator will be inspected and approved by the Materials Fabrication Inspector prior to shipment to the job site.
+The inspector will stamp each box of hardware "WSDOT INSPECTED" (see Figure 9-3).